Overview of Key Features¶

 - Object-level access control.

-- Snowflake Time Travel (1 day standard for all accounts; additional days, up to 90, allowed with Snowflake Enterprise Edition) for:
+- Snowflake Time Travel (1 day standard for all accounts; additional days, up to 90, allowed with Snowflake Enterprise) for:

 - Querying historical data in tables.